Herschel Walker paid for girlfriend’s abortion, report says

 DUNWOODY, Ga.
-(AP) — Herschel Walker, who has vehemently opposed abortion rights as the Republican nominee for U.S. Senate in Georgia, paid for an abortion for his girlfriend in 2009, according to a new report published late Monday.
+(AP) — Herschel Walker, who has vehemently opposed abortion rights as the Republican nominee for U.S. Senate in Georgia, paid for an abortion for his girlfriend in 2009, according to a new report.
 The candidate called the accusation a “flat-out lie” and said he would sue.

-The Daily Beast spoke to a woman who said Walker paid for her abortion when they were dating.
-The news outlet reviewed a receipt showing her $575 payment for the procedure, along with a get-well card from Walker and her bank deposit records showing the image of a $700 personal check from Walker dated five days after the abortion receipt.
+The Daily Beast spoke to the former girlfriend, who asked that her name not be used out of concerns for her privacy.
+In the report published late Monday, the news outlet said it reviewed a receipt showing her $575 payment for the procedure, along with a get-well card from Walker and her bank deposit records showing the image of a $700 personal check from Walker dated five days after the abortion receipt.

-In a statement, Walker said he would file a lawsuit against the news outlet on Tuesday morning.
+In a statement, Walker said he would file a lawsuit against The Daily Beast on Tuesday morning.

 “This is a flat-out lie — and I deny this in the strongest terms possible,” he wrote.